mrangara/RepData_PeerAssessment1/PA1_template.md

 The mean total number of steps taken per day is **10766**

 The median total number of steps taken per day is  **10765**

-## Loading and preprocessing the data

-## What is mean total number of steps taken per day?

 ## What is the average daily activity pattern?